wdcraft01/Prove-It/CONTRIBUTING.md

 ### Related Issues

-It can be very useful to indicate related issues when establishing an issue or commenting on an already established issue.
-Markdown code facilitates this by interpreting the \# symbol followed by an issue number as a link to issue.
+It can be very useful to indicate related issues when establishing an issue or commenting on an already-established issue.
+GitHub's markdown code facilitates this by interpreting the \# symbol followed by an issue number as a link to issue.
 The issue comment editing window facilitates this process by opening a pop-up window of possible issues once you type the pound symbol #.
 For example, in establishing an issue or writing a later comment on an issue, you might realize that the issue is related to issue \#123 established earlier, and so it's useful to add a notation such as "Related Issue: \#123", which will eventually produce a clickable link to that related issue (which can be seen in the preview mode by clicking on the preview tab).